-29The level of the wage floor will depend on the severity of the distribution where the constrained regime applies, as roughly speaking, the wage floor averages across the wages on the no-commitment supply curve in this region.
+26The level of the wage floor will depend on the severity of the distribution where the constrained regime applies, as roughly speaking, the wage floor averages across the wages on the constrained supply curve in this region.
 Below, we proxy for this distribution with a linear function of forecast productivity that is conditional on being in the constrained region.